ASUS E200HA Portable Lightweight 11.6-inch Intel Quad-Core Laptop, 4GB RAM, 32GB Storage, Windows 10 with 1 Year Microsoft Office 365 Subscription

 DESIGN: My E200HA-US02 strongly reminds me of the Retina Macbook Pro 13" but in a soft champagne gold, and it is significantly smaller in all dimensions except similar thickness.
 The listing online looks strong gold but in person/daylight it is very soft matte and more silvery... very pleasing to the eye, almost a rose gold.
 Visually, it could be mistaken for anodized aluminum.
 It really exudes premium from all angles (except perhaps the keyboard).
 I was skeptical of gold at first but after taking it on the public train, I am impressed.
 The color is gentle enough to not be gaudy, and it looks even better in sunlight than I expected.
 Score: 9/10

 PERFORMANCE: Wow.
 Just wow.
 The quad-core Intel Atom Z8350 1.44GHz processor w/ 1.92GHz turbo is ridiculously zippy.
 For the price point, you can expect a fraction of a second of delay when programs open but trust me when I say this processor really chugs.
 Sometimes sending a video into full-screen results in an ugly snap but this thing NEVER gets bogged down by programs.
 Operating system feels snappy.
 I believe this is among the first computers (along with recently released new HP Stream 11) at the $199 price point to have 4GB RAM and it really shows: you can have a TON of things open and it continues at the same "cruising" pace (I wouldn't call it "blazing" though).
 What sealed the deal for me was definitely the 4GB RAM.
 I would definitely steer clear of 2GB nowadays.
-Believe it or not, it almost feels snappier to me than my 2015 Macbook retina...
+Believe it or not, it almost feels snappier to me than my 2015 Macbook retina... not in raw load times (definitely not) but rather in the particular "physics" of how windows / menus open; must be a Windows 10 thing.
 Right now I have Spotify, two Excel documents, and 9 Chrome Tabs open and the computer is still performing like I only have 1 tab.
-Score: 9/10 (for my use cases)
+Score: 8/10.

-TRACKPAD: The trackpad is large, feels comparable in size to my Mac, and actually feels like glass just like my Mac.
+TRACKPAD: The trackpad is decent sized, a bit smaller than on my Mac, and feels similar to the glass on my Mac.
 The multitouch gestures work better than on any other Windows computer I've ever used: 2 finger scrolling, 3 fingers sideways to switch programs, three fingers up for multitasking view.
-Trackpad is great, really.
-I was blown out of the water by its quality.
+Trackpad is great, mostly.
+I was impressed by its responsiveness and drivers.
 The only thing that bothers me is the deep, loud, travel of the trackpad's click.
 Sometimes my cursor jiggles because the click is so deep my finger slides sideways.
+The trackpad has a very loud click in a bad way..
 But tap-to-click is enabled by default so you don't necessarily need to physically press to click.
+I recommend getting a wireless USB mouse anyways.
 Very pleased overall.
-Score: 9/10
+Score: 8/10.

 WIRELESS: It has the newest 802.11AC standard and it shows.
 It actually connects to the wireless hotspot on my iPhone more easily/reliably/quickly than on my Mac, which in comparison has some pretty bad latency...
 I don't know why but this thing is a wifi freaking beast!
 Connects quickly with strong performance.
 I did run into some stutter trying to stream large media files from janky websites but I believe it's more of a processor issue than a wifi issue.
 Score: 9/10